UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

    - This course will consist of lectures interspersed with hands-on sessions where you get to try out what you have just learned.
-     [RB: one could consider this false, as consistently the evaluations give back that there should be more exercises.
-I do hope this will be true.]

    - We aim to give this course in **spring and fall every year**.

 .. admonition:: Course approach to deal with multiple HPC centers